RuneDD/GCP-CloudRun-VPC-Integration-Module/README.md

 In the example above, replace `<PATH_TO_SERVICE_ACCOUNT_KEY_JSON>` with the path to your Service Account key JSON file and `<PROJECT_ID>` with your GCP Project ID.
 Also, be aware that you will need to provide a storage location for the Terraform state to be kept in.

+## Required APIs

+The module requires several Google Cloud APIs to be enabled for the project.
+Here's a brief description of each:

+1. `cloudresourcemanager.googleapis.com`: The Cloud Resource Manager API is a service that enables you to programmatically manage the resource containers (such as Organizations and Projects) that hold your Google Cloud Platform (GCP) resources.

+2. `iam.googleapis.com`: The Identity and Access Management (IAM) API enables you to manage access control by defining who (identity) has what access (role) for which resource.

+3. `artifactregistry.googleapis.com`: Artifact Registry is a package hosting and delivery service that helps you to manage, secure, and observe packages used in your software development process.

+4. `run.googleapis.com`: The Cloud Run API manages instances of your container-based applications and provides built-in mechanisms to scale the instances, inject environment variables, and configure allowed inbound traffic.

+5. `vpcaccess.googleapis.com`: The Serverless VPC Access API lets you create connectors that connect Google Cloud serverless services directly to your VPC network.
+This enables your serverless applications to access resources in your VPC network.

+6. `logging.googleapis.com`: The Cloud Logging API allows you to read, write, and configure logs in Google Cloud.

+7. `serviceusage.googleapis.com`: The Service Usage API provides methods to enable, disable, list and retrieve service configurations for a project.

+_⚠️ These APIs are enabled in the code, and they are not disabled when the resources are destroyed (`disable_on_destroy = false`)._

 ## Configuration variables

 The module uses the following variables for customization: